jameswniu/research_doc_extraction_rag_agent/docs/ARCHITECTURE.md

 ```

 ## Key Design Decisions

+**Question inference** - Instead of guessing from column names like "vpn_selection", the pipeline samples actual responses and asks Claude what question was likely asked.
+This produces natural, specific questions like "What factors influenced your choice of VPN provider?"

 **Dynamic question detection** - The pipeline doesn't hardcode question names.
 It looks at column contents and picks out the ones that look like text responses.
 This makes it work with any survey structure.